auth0/docs/symfony-tutorial.md

 This is where you set the filters to select which pages are protected (aka, needs login).
 You can read more on how to configure this at the Symfony [security](http://symfony.com/doc/current/book/security.html) docs.

-This is a basic example that allows anonymus users and that restrict access to the `/demo/hello/` url.
-It doesn't store the users in a db
+This is a basic example that allows anonymous users and then restricts access to the `/demo/hello/` route.
+It doesn't store the users in a db.

-This file is `app/config/security.yml`
+This file is `app/config/security.yml`:

     security:
         providers: